brianscan14/XYfitness/README.md

 The main goal of the website is to convince customers that this is the PT that they need, and that his plans are the best ones to get on the market.
 This is accomplished by a combination of a sleek, professional design and many reviews and testimonials from current customers to persuade the user to use this PT.
 The pages are kept sleek and interactive so as to allow the user to easily navigate around the site.
 The navbar at the top enkeeps with this theme and allows the users to navigate to each page with ease, decreasing to a menu icon on smaller screen sizes.

-The hero image on the index page take up the entire and lets the user know the purpose of the site straight away, grabbing their attention.
-If the user just wants to search a product quickly then they can utilise the search icon in the nav bar which calls an overlay that has a search bar, which searches the DB for names matching the string inputted by the user.
-The user can also easily navigate to the about or contact page, if they want to find out more about the PT.
+The **hero image** on the index page take up the entire and lets the user know the purpose of the site straight away, grabbing their attention.
+If the user just wants to search a product quickly then they can utilise the **search icon** in the navbar which calls an overlay that has a search bar, which searches the DB for names matching the string inputted by the user.
+The user can also easily navigate to the **about** or **contact** page, if they want to find out more about the PT.
 All products also have a review rating from customers, if they have left one.
 And the testimonials page shows previous customers experiences and even before and after pics if they have left one.

 ### User Stories